Shooting victims include a mom who died protecting her baby

 MARIO DE ALBA: A WOUNDED FATHER

+His wife, Olivia Mariscal, and 10-year-old daughter Erika both appear to be recovering after also being wounded, de Alba said from the El Paso hospital where her brother is being treated.

+The family lives in Chihuahua, Mexico -- a four-hour drive south of El Paso -- and was buying school supplies in the Texas city.
+El Paso is a popular shopping destination for people who live in northern Mexico.

-The Facebook page of Mario De Alba, who was shot in the back in El Paso and is reported to be in intensive care, shows him as a devoted father to his 10-year-old daughter Erika.
+Mario de Alba's Facebook page shows him as a devoted father to Erika.

 In one picture, taken in a living room, Erika cups her hand in the shape of a heart in front of an entertainment center.
 0n the shelves behind her are the words FAMILY and PEACE in bold letters.